AirdroperUA/AirOS-docs/content/development/extensions/index.md

       }
       ```
 - `LABEL requirements`
-   - SemVer-compliant dependency requirements for this Extension to work correctly (with BlueOS and/or other Extensions)
+   - SemVer-compliant dependency requirements for this Extension to work correctly (with AirOS and/or other Extensions)
    - format not yet finalised
       - will likely be something like `repo/extension-name >= version`
 - `LABEL type`